EliraAkimbaeva/Chemical_Solubility/README.md

 - Classification
 - Neural Networks

-Per each project you can find a folder with both dataset and code files, as csv and ipynb respectively.
+Per each project you can find a folder with both dataset file and code file, as csv and ipynb respectively.